wandb/docs/docs/support/how_find_artifact_best_run_sweep.md

 tags:
    - artifacts
 ---

-You can use the following code to retrieve the artifacts associated with the best performing run in a sweep:
+To retrieve artifacts from the best performing run in a sweep, use the following code:

 ```python
 api = wandb.Api()